v-fearam/msbuild-examples/rest-api-client-generation/README.md

 The complete code version is in this PetReaderToolTaskExample folder, you can download and take a look.
 Anyway, we are going to go through step by step and explain some concept on the way.

 - We are going to create a new Visual Studio Project for the Custom Task.
-We will call it "RestApiClientGenerator" and it must be library c# netstandard2.0.
+We will call it "RestApiClientGenerator" and it must be library C# netstandard2.0.
 The solution name will be "PetReaderToolTaskExample"
 - Delete Class1.cs automatically generated
 - Add _Microsoft.Build.Utilities.Core_ NuGet package
 - Create a class called "RestApiClientGenerator"